Bhad Bhabie: 2017–2018: Career beginnings, and 15

 In early 2017, Bregoli was signed by music manager Adam Kluger and initially received industry backlash.

-By March 2017, Bregoli's personal worth was estimated to be $200,000.

 Bregoli released her first single "These Heaux" (pronounced "hoes") on August 24, 2017.
-The recording reached number 77 on the Billboard Hot 100, making Bregoli the youngest female rap artist to debut on the music chart.
+The song reached number 77 on the Billboard Hot 100, making Bregoli the youngest female rap artist to debut on the music chart.
 The success of "These Heaux" prompted Atlantic Records to sign Bregoli to a multi-album recording contract.
 In September 2017, she remixed the Kodak Black song "Roll in Peace" and Tee Grizzley and Lil Yachty song "From the D to the A".
-On September 22, 2017, she released "Hi Bich" which reached number 17 on the Billboard Hot 100 and a day after, "Whachu Know", as a single alongside the video, which received over 3 million views in 24 hours.
+On September 22, 2017, she released "Hi Bich", which reached number 68 on the Billboard Hot 100, and a day after, "Whachu Know", as a single alongside the video, which received over 3 million views in 24 hours.
 After a shorter break, on November 30, 2017, she released another single "I Got It", followed by "Mama Don't Worry (Still Ain't Dirty)" in December.
-In the latter, she's rapping about her past, and that her appearance in Dr. Phil should be forgotten.
-This theme is echoed in the video for "Both of Em", in which she buries her old self in a shallow grave.
-In "Hi Bich (Remix)" she collaborates for the first time with other artists, including YBN Nahmir, Rich the Kid and Asian Doll (in the video, YBN Nahmir was replaced by MadeinTYO for unknown reasons).
+In the latter, she rapped about her past, and that her appearance in Dr. Phil should be forgotten.
+This theme was echoed in the video for "Both of Em", in which she buried her old self in a shallow grave.
+In "Hi Bich (Remix)" she collaborated for the first time with other artists, including YBN Nahmir, Rich the Kid and Asian Doll (in the video, YBN Nahmir was replaced by MadeinTYO for unknown reasons).

 On March 26, 2018, she celebrated her birthday with a new song release, "Gucci Flip Flops", featuring Lil Yachty.
 Two days later, she received a gold certification from the RIAA for her single "Hi Bich".
 In mid-April, she released a freestyle called "Who Run It".

-Her first tour across North America and Europe, together with Asian Doll, began on April 14, 2018, performing the first and second legs.
+Her first tour across North America and Europe, together with Asian Doll, began on April 14, 2018.
 On May 2, 2018, the video for "Gucci Flip Flops" was released.
-Following the video's release, the song became a worldwide hit.
-It debuted on Billboard's Hot 100 Chart at number 80 and peaked at 79, becoming her third charting single on the chart.
+Following the video's release, the song became a moderate hit and debuted at number 80 on the Billboard's Hot 100; it peaked with one upward position on the chart.
 She received a 2018 Billboard Music Award nomination in the category of Best Female Rap Artist, along with Cardi B and Nicki Minaj.

-On June 14, 2018, Bregoli released another single "Trust Me" featuring Ty Dolla Sign.
+On June 14, 2018, Bregoli released the single "Trust Me" featuring Ty Dolla Sign.
 On July 26, she released the video for "Trust Me", featuring guest appearances from Theo Von and Bella Thorne.